Can OnlyFans Be Traced Back to You? The Honest Answer — and How to Stay Protected

 FAQ

 Does OnlyFans show your real name to subscribers?
 No. OnlyFans never displays your legal name to subscribers.
-Only your chosen display name (stage name) is visible on your public profile.
-Your real name is used only for identity verification and payout purposes, and subscribers never see it.
+Only your chosen display name is visible on your public profile.
+Your real name is used only for identity verification and payout purposes — subscribers never see it.

 Can someone find my OnlyFans by searching my email address?
 Not through OnlyFans directly — email addresses aren’t publicly searchable on the platform.
-However, if you use the same email address across your personal and creator accounts, and that email is associated with other public profiles, it creates a connection that could be discovered through investigative searching.
+However, if you use the same email across personal and creator accounts, and that email is associated with other public profiles, it creates a connection that investigative searching can find.
+Use a separate creator email.

 Can OnlyFans be traced through your phone number?
 OnlyFans uses your phone number for two-factor authentication but doesn’t display it publicly.
-That said, using a phone number tied to your real identity for creator accounts adds a traceability point.
-Consider using a separate number (Google Voice works) for creator-related accounts.
+Using a phone number tied to your real identity adds a traceability point.
+Consider a separate number — Google Voice works — for creator-related accounts.

 If my content gets leaked, can it be traced back to me?
-It depends on what identifiable information is in the content.
-Leaked content with your face, tattoos, or recognizable background is more traceable.
-Leaked content that has been properly anonymized (no face, no identifying features, metadata stripped) is much harder to definitively attribute.
+It depends on what’s in the content.
+Leaked content with your face, tattoos, or recognizable backgrounds is more traceable.
+Content that’s been properly anonymized — no face, no identifying features, metadata stripped — is much harder to definitively attribute.
 This is why content anonymization matters even if you trust the platform.

 60+ creators · $50M+ total revenue